 How To Write A Graphic Novel

 Before we dive too deep into this, I also want to recommend reading this article about creating comic books.
-It’s more than a shameless plug for my other content; I reference a lot of writing and design best practices for comic books that hold true for graphic novels.
+It’s more than a shameless plug for my other content; I reference a lot of writing process and design best practices for comic books that hold true for graphic novels.

 Back?
 Good, let’s carry on.

 Maybe a little obvious, but start with your concept or idea and form the outline of a story with it.
-Here’s a simple form I like to use when I have a story idea:
+Here’s a one-page form I like to use when I have a story idea:

 Scene 1 – Dense Jungle – Plane crashes and the few survivors venture away from the wreck